undercoat/undercoat/packages/grid/README.md

 ## Expanding blocks

 On the large screens, it can be appropriate to limit the width of the content area and make it less than the viewport width.
-For example, to make centered horizontally content area 1200px width with a 20-columns grid set `--grid-columns-max` value to `50`.
+For example, to make centered horizontally content area 1200px width with a 20-columns grid set `--grid-columns-width-max` value to `50`.

 In this case, you can expand a grid item to the full `--grid-width-max` width by adding `.grid__itemExpand` CSS class to it.